-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual General and Special Meeting of Shareholders (the "Meeting") of ABACUS MINING & EXPLORATION CORPORATION (the "Company") will be held at Room 2808 - 2800 Park Place, 666 Burrard Street, Vancouver, BC on Thursday, October 19, 2017, at the hour of 10:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting of Shareholders (the "Meeting") of ABACUS MINING & EXPLORATION CORPORATION (the "Company") will be held at Suite 1000, 1050 West Pender Street, Vancouver, BC on Thursday, January 31, 2019, at the hour of 1:30 p.m.
 (Pacific Time), for the following purposes:

-- 1. to receive and consider the Financial Statements of the Company for the financial year ended December 31, 2016, together with the report of the auditors thereon; - 2. to set the number of directors of the Company at five; - 3. to elect directors of the Company for the ensuing year; - 4. to appoint auditors of the Company for the ensuing year and authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to approve and adopt an ordinary resolution amending the May 28, 2009 Stock Option Plan, such ordinary resolution in the form as set out in the accompanying Management Information Circular; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.
+- 1. to receive and consider the Financial Statements of the Company for the financial year ended December 31, 2017, together with the report of the auditors thereon; - 2. to set the number of directors of the Company at four; - 3. to elect directors of the Company for the ensuing year; - 4. to appoint auditors of the Company for the ensuing year and authorize the directors to fix their remuneration; - 5. to consider and, if thought fit, to approve and adopt an ordinary resolution repealing the May 28, 2009 Stock Option Plan and implementing a "rolling" Stock Option Plan, such ordinary resolution in the form as set out in the accompanying Management Information Circular; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.